ItsTejasSharma/ultralytics_v1/README.md

-# Custom YOLO Object Detection Model
+# A Dual Track YOLO-based Network for fire and smoke detection

 ## Overview

-This repository contains a customized YOLO (You Only Look Once) model built upon the Ultralytics framework.
-The model has been extensively modified with custom configurations, functions, and modules to support specific research objectives in object detection.
+This repository contains the implementation of our improved YOLO-based approach for fire and smoke detection.
+Our method achieves state-of-the-art detection accuracy on the D-Fire dataset, offering enhanced precision in challenging scenarios.

+We propose a novel deep learning model that, for the first time in this domain, integrates a dual-branch structure combining CNN and Swin Transformer.
+The model enhances multi-scale feature representation through SPPF, optimizes channel information via ECA, and achieves efficient feature fusion with BiFPN.
+Furthermore, the detection head employs a decoupled structure to improve overall performance and robustness.

 ## Research Context